bobanetwork/boba_legacy/boba_documentation/developer/turing.md

 On chain Oracles typically operate in a **push** manner, meaning that they update data on a fixed schedule (e.g. every 15 seconds), even when those data are not being used.
 This `push` update schedule allows calling smart contracts to have confidence that the data they pull are current, but a fixed push update cycle comes at high gas expense that does not decrease in time of low data utilization.

 A system like Turing is typically configured in the opposite manner, as a **pull** system, where nothing happens until a smart contract needs data or compute.
 In that case, the external API services the Turing call `just in time` during the EVM execution flow.
-This means that systems that use Turing have zero baseline gas consumption but rather provide compute or data only when needed.
+This means that systems that use Turing have zero baseline gas consumption and provide compute or data only when needed.

 ## Turing is Atomic